learningequality/kolibri/README.md

 ## How can I contribute?

+We welcome contributions from the community to help make Kolibri better!
+Here are some ways to get started:
+- Report issues or feature requests on our [Github issues page](https://github.com/learningequality/kolibri/issues)
+- Fork the repository, make changes and submit a pull request
+- Contribute to the codebase by picking up an issue or implementing a new feature
+- Help improve the documentation by submitting updates or creating new content

-Please see the 'contributing' section of our [developer documentation](http://kolibri-dev.readthedocs.io/).
+Please see the 'contributing' section of our [developer documentation](http://kolibri-dev.readthedocs.io/) for more information on how to get started with contributing.